googleworkspace/apps-script-oauth1/README.md

 object each time you want to use it.
 The example below shows how to create a service for the Twitter API.

+Ensure the method is private (has an underscore at the end of the name) to prevent clients from being able to call the method to read your client ID and secret.

 ```js
 function getTwitterService_() {
   // Create a new service with the given name.
 The name will be used when